pragma-/Plang/README.md

     > fn add(a, b) a + b; add(3, 4);
      7

-Be careful.
-If you pass a `String` to it, it will blow-up inside the function body with an undesirable run-time error:
+If you pass a `String` to it, it will blow-up with an undesirable run-time error:

     > fn add(a, b) a + b; add(3, "4")
      Error: cannot apply binary operator ADD (have types Number and String)

-However, if you apply the Number() type conversion function on the parameters inside the function body you will make a polymorphic function with implicit type conversion:
+If you apply the Number() type conversion function on the parameters inside the function body you will make a polymorphic function with implicit dynamic type conversion:

     > fn add(a, b) Number(a) + Number(b); add(3, "4")
      7

-If you're sensible and you prefer explicit type-checking you can add type-specifiers before each parameter identifier:
+If you desire explicit type-checking you can add type-specifiers before each parameter identifier:

     > fn add(Number a, Number b) a + b; print(type(add));
       Function (Number, Number) -> Any

-Now the function throws a compile-time error if the types of the arguments do not match the types specified for the parameters:
+This version of `add` returns `Any` and its return type will be dynamically inferred at run-time from the value being returned.
+Now `add` throws a compile-time error if the types of the arguments do not match the types specified for the parameters:

     > fn add(Number a, Number b) a + b; add(3, "4")
      Error: In function call for `add`, expected Number for parameter `b` but got String

-This version of `add` returns `Any` and its return type will be dynamically inferred at run-time from the value being returned.
-If you prefer explicit type-checking, you can place the return type-specifier before the function identifier:
+If you prefer explicit return type-checking, you can place the return type-specifier before the function identifier:

     > fn Number add(Number a, Number b) a + b; print(type(add))
      Function (Number, Number) -> Number

-Now Plang will throw a compile-time error if you try to do something weird like return a `String`:
+Now Plang will throw a compile-time error if you try to return a `String`:

     > fn Number add(Number a, Number b) "42"; add(3, 4)
      Error: cannot return String from function declared to return Number

 This flexible system building from dynamic run-time type-inference to static compile-time type-checking is known as Gradual Typing.

 #### Default arguments
 In a function definition, parameters may optionally be followed by an initializer.
 This is